-These Pressure Cooker Artichokes make steaming artichokes way less intimidating and it only takes 20 minutes to make.
+These Instant Pot Steamed Artichokes Recipe makes steaming artichokes way less intimidating and it only takes 20 minutes to make.

-These Pressure Cooker Steamed artichokes are one of the easiest recipes to make and it takes only 20 minutes to make.
+This Instant Pot Steamed Artichokes Recipe is one of the easiest recipes to make and it takes only 20 minutes to make.
 You just need to cut the stem and the top of the artichoke, throw it in the Pressure Cooker, along with water and any aromatics you want.
 I used dried rosemary and bay leaves.
 It might seem a little intimidating at first, but trust me it is so foolproof.
 I love dipping artichokes in pesto or a sun-dried tomato dip.
 Artichokes are a great spring vegetable, although it is available most of the year.

 The heart of the artichoke is the best part and it is completely edible.
 The innermost leaves are the softest but you can eat the outermost by scraping with your teeth and eating the tender parts.
 I find that steaming artichokes is the best way to make them to give them the right amount of moisture.